-Disaggregated by: a. type of loss (theft, damage, or other); b. site of loss (storage or transit); c. supply chain level (global or in-country); d. tracer product; e. loss quarter; f. impacted task order(s) Purpose: This indicator tracks products lost due to theft, damage, or other causes, while under the control of the project, whether in a warehouse controlled by GHSC-PSM, in-transit to such a facility, or in-transit to the customer, within a specified time.
+Disaggregated by: a. type of loss (theft, damage, missing product, temperature excursion, or other); b. site of loss (storage or transit); c. supply chain level (global or in-country); d. tracer product; e. loss quarter; f. impacted task order(s)

+Purpose: Loss is defined as when products are rendered unusable or missing.
+It occurs when costs were incurred for items that cannot or can no longer be used to achieve a health outcome.
+This indicator tracks products lost due to theft, damage, or other causes, while under the control of the project, whether in a warehouse controlled by GHSC-PSM, in-transit to such a facility, or in-transit to the customer, within a specified time.
 Damage can also occur because of lack of adherence to cold chain requirements.

-Data Collection Method: Data elements for this indicator will be collected using the Insurance Claim Reimbursement Tracker, updated weekly by the Quality Improvement team.
+Data Collection Method: Data elements for this indicator will be collected using GHSC-PSM's incident management system, AssurX.